sronstreets4594/ClinicalDataExtraction/README.md

 How to Run?
 ------------
-* There are two ways to run the file:-
+* There are two ways to run the software:-
   1. Run the MainWindow.java class in src/com/care/gui.
   2. Run the Main.java class in src/com/care/main.
 System argument for this should contain the path of config file.